Puerto Rico Highway 100

 Puerto Rico Highway 100 (PR-100) is a secondary highway in southwestern Puerto Rico, located mostly in the municipality of Cabo Rojo.
+This highway extends from PR-2 in Hormigueros, Puerto Rico and ends at PR-301.

 Route description

-Beginning at its intersection with PR-2 in Hormigueros, Puerto Rico, the highway runs south for about 15 kilometers and is main gateway to local tourist destinations such as Boquerón, Combate (via PR-301 and PR-3301) and Puerto Real.
+Beginning at its intersection with PR-2 in Hormigueros, the highway runs south for about 16 kilometers and is the main gateway to local tourist destinations such as Boquerón, Combate (via PR-301 and PR-3301) and Puerto Real.
 It also connects PR-2 to PR-102.
-It is mostly divided, but in the end it is three lanes (2 to go and 1 returning, and later backwards).
+It is divided between PR-2 and PR-308, then it has segments of three lanes (2 to go and 1 returning, and later backwards) and two lanes.
 It ends at PR-301.